richardsonqiu/money-lender-website/README.md

 <h1>SG Money Lender Website</h1>
-This website is built only for EE/IM4717 Project usage
+This website is built only for EE/IM4717 Project usage<br>
+Take a look here at the <a href="https://richardsonqiu.github.io/sg-money-lender/">Live Preview</a>

 <h2>Objective</h2>
 Get Singaporean youths to loan money from our company or enquire into our services.